BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-a lambda is an annoymous struct. std::function is a function holder, a type-erased wrapper around a callable. it's an abstraction
+a lambda is an anonymous struct. std::function is a function holder, a type-erased wrapper around a callable. it's an abstraction

-note: a capture-less lambda is implicitly convertable to function pointer. but a std::function can be construced from either a lambda (with or without a capture), a function pointer or anything else with the same format.
+note: a capture-less lambda is implicitly convertible to function pointer. but a std::function can be constructed from either a lambda (with or without a capture), a function pointer or anything else with the same format.

 </details>

 ## C++ Weekly - Ep 333 - A Simplified `std::function` Implementation
 <details>
 <summary>
-trying to make an implemnation of std::function in c++20.
+trying to make an implementation of std::function in c++20.
 </summary>

 [A Simplified `std::function` Implementation](https://youtu.be/xJSKk_q25oQ)